worldbank/zambia-cholera-geospatial-modelling/README.md

 # zambia-cholera-geospatial-modelling
-Store code for the geospatial modeling conducted in Zambia on the Oct 2017-May 2018 outbreak in Lusaka
+This repository contains the data for replication of geospatial modeling work conducted on the Oct 2017-May 2018 cholera outbreak in Lusaka, Zambia to identify associated risk factors.